 9. Kelly, a bus accident survivor, was struggling financially and turned to Project Warmth to help keep her family warm during the winter months.
 Your contribution can literally help to warm someone’s day.

 10. Living in a healthy and energy efficient home built by United Way, provides comfort and safety to veterans like Jeffrey who served in the US Army.
 Help a soldier today with just $55.

 11. Together, we can help our neighbors in financial distress access transportation in order to attend school, work or appointments.
-Our partners at NICE Bus to provide low to moderate income people with emergency transportation assistance for bus fares.
+Our partners provide low to moderate income people with emergency transportation assistance for bus fares.

 12. As a teenager and young adult, Corey found himself in trouble due to bad decisions.
 His life was changed by joining YouthBuild.
 He is now working up the ranks of Enterprise and is financially stable.
 Your contribution of $55 will help more students gain careers.